Eanswith: New research

 In 2017 a collaboration began between Kent historians and archaeologists from Canterbury Christ Church University and Folkestone Museum.
 Church legislation was required for the removal and examination of the human remains that had been uncovered in 1885.
 In 2020, osteoarchaeologists were given the opportunity to examine the remains.
 Osteologists tested teeth and bones and determined that they had come from one person, probably a woman, aged between 17 and 21, with no signs of malnutrition, all consistent with the history of Eanswith.
 Samples were sent to scientists at Queen's University Belfast and radiocarbon dating confirmed that the remains were from the mid-7th century.
 The 'Finding Eanswythe' project received a grant from the Heritage Lottery Fund.

-It can never be proven that the remains are St Eanswith but, if they were, they would be the earliest remains yet discovered of an English saint, and of a relative of the British monarch.
+It can never be proven that the remains are St Eanswith but, if they were, they would be the earliest remains yet discovered of an English saint, and of a relative of a British monarch.
+The bones were reinterred in the Folkestone church in November 2024.